foggeydoughtnut/Vehicle-Reservation-Slack/README.md

 ## Setup
 Run the app.py
-Then login to the admin page with /login username: admin password: password Then from the admin (/admin) page you can add vehicles
+Then navigate to localhost:3000/login and login to the admin page with username: admin password: password Then from the admin (/admin) page you can add vehicles
-Can logout with the route /logout

 ### Create Admin User
 When you run the app.py for the first time it will make a admin account with username: admin and password: password.